 Join us this spring in celebrating the end of the CFP year with our annual fundraiser carnival.
-100% of the proceeds are donated to support Heifer International (www.heifer.org).
+100% of the proceeds are donated to support our Parish Summer Lunch Program.
 All are invited, even if you are not involved with CFP.
-New or gently used stuffed animals are accepted year round, other carnival prizes and trinkets are appreciated donations as well.
+Donations for carnival prizes and trinkets are appreciated.

 Chair Yoga is offered to adult parishioners on Wednesday mornings at 9:15 AM in the narthex.
 Classes are taught by Clara Vaughn, yoga instructor.
 Watch the bulletin for class dates and fees.

-Holy Spirit trains and supervises all child care workers, both adults and youth.
-(See the parish website for our child care policies.)
-Child care can be provided for nearly any parish meeting if requested.
-In addition, we provide child care for toddlers, preschoolers and children in need of our services at the weekly 10:30 AM mass (excluding holidays).
+Holy Spirit trains and supervises all childcare workers, both adults, and youth.
+Childcare can be provided for nearly any parish meeting if requested.
+In addition, we provide childcare for toddlers, preschoolers and children in need of our services at the weekly 10:30 AM mass (excluding holidays).
 The Child Care room is located in the classroom area below the gym.
 No registration is necessary for Sunday Mass but there may be a limit to the number of children that can be accommodated.
-If you’d like to join the child care staff, review the policies on-line and call Andrea to receive an application.

 Members of the parish gather once a month on the 2nd Saturday for an opportunity to enjoy a meal together.
 Participants take turns hosting for this popular parish activity.